Metric theory of relativity (MTR) is the theory that describes transformation

 side of the equation for the metric, and at the same time specifies the

-equation of motion of the matter under the influence of the fields.
+equation of motion of matter under the influence of the fields.

 Comparison of the postulates of MTR with the postulates